filipsobol/akta/docs/routes/routing.md

 # Routing

+Akta has a filesystem-based router, which automatically generates routes based on the content of the `routes` folder.

+When the user first visits the page, they are served a server-rendered result, which is ready for browsers to be rendered.
+Then, the page becomes interactive in a process called "hydration" and every subsequent navigation is performed client-side (in the browser).
+This results in a faster and app-like experience because less data is sent over the network and the page isn't re-rendered on every navigation.

+## Filesystem-based router

-Akta automatically generates routes based on the content of the `routes` folder.
-Every file inside of it creates a route, which paths are based on the relative path to that folder and the filename.
+Every file inside of the `routes` folder creates a route, which path is based on the relative path from that folder, including the filename.

-// TODO: Note about SSR and client navigation

-## Basic example

-Let's create `home.vue` and `company/about-us.vue` components inside the `routes` folder like in the example below.
+To see how it works, let's create `home.vue` and `company/about-us.vue` components inside the `routes` folder like in the example below.

 ```text
 routes/